awsdocs/amazon-connect-admin-guide/doc_source/encrypt-data.md

      * To use, provide the following command line arguments: [path-to-private-key] [key-id] [cyphertext]
      * Where:
      *  path-to-private-key is a file containing the PEM encoded private key to use for decryption
-     *  key-id is the key-id specified during encryption in your contact flow
+     *  key-id is the key-id specified during encryption in your flow
      *  cyphertext is the result of the encryption operation from Amazon Connect */ public static void main(String[] args) throws IOException, GeneralSecurityException {
-        String privateKeyFile = args[0]; // path to PEM encoded private key to use for decryption String keyId = args[1]; // this is the id used for key in your contact flow String cypherText = args[2]; // the result from contact flow
+        String privateKeyFile = args[0]; // path to PEM encoded private key to use for decryption String keyId = args[1]; // this is the id used for key in your flow String cypherText = args[2]; // the result from flow

         Security.addProvider(new BouncyCastleProvider());